Runners

 • * Please make sure to update your email address through the My Entry in case of address change.
 Depending on the situation, the My Entry may not be accessible.
 In that case, please directly contact the entry desk.

-• 9.
-Entry through a travel agencies not approved by the event organizer are not allowed.
-If discovered, the entry will be voided and the event fee (including donation) will not be refunded.

 • 11.
+Only Kinki Nippon Tourist Co., Ltd., our official partner, and its partner travel agencies are authorized to sell Tokyo Marathon tour packages that include entry rights.
+Entries through any other travel agencies are not allowed.
+If discovered, the entry will be voided and the event fee (including donations) will not be refunded.

-For security and to prevent unauthorized entries, we'll take measures such as requiring runners to wear wristbands at the time of packet pick up (to be worn until the finish line) and/or to register facial photos.
+• 14.
+For security and to prevent unauthorized entries, we'll take measures such as requiring runners to wear wristbands at the time of packet pick up (to be worn until the finish line)

-• * Be sure to check the details in the Runner Handbook
+• * Be sure to check the details in the Runner Guidebook

 * Except in the event of intentional or gross negligence, the organizer shall not be held in any way responsible for any loss or damage.